 The marijuana and hemp industries were thrilled when Trump signed the farm bill last year.
-It seemed like the possibilities were endless.
-It became legal to grow industrial hemp and CBD products were legal now too.
+It seemed like CBD could take over the world.
+It became legal to grow industrial hemp, and CBD products were legal now too.
 We excitedly thought we might see CBD edibles being sold at grocery stores or dietary supplements containing CBD at the Walgreens down the street.
 Today, the reality of buying legal CBD edibles outside of dispensaries seems far away.

 What the FDA Had to Say

 After the post-farm bill excitement quieted down a bit, the FDA released a statement that brought us back to reality.
 In a statement in December of 2018, FDA Commissioner Scott Gotlieb, stated: